|

 will gladly sit on your shoulder or climb around your shirt while

-not take long to warm them up to them.
-A few good treats offered by
+does not take long to warm them up to them.
+A few good treats

 These birds